-Join Justin Reznick for an in-depth discussion in this video Taking a new approach to an exterior tower photo, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Taking a new approach to an exterior tower photo, part of Architectural Photography: A Fine Art Approach.

 - It's nice having a patch of grass here…to set my stuff down and get set up.…I'm going to switch lenses to the 70 to 200…which is going to give me a lot of flexibility…in pulling out abstracts from this building.…And what we're going to do is take off the polarizer,…we're not going to need to polarize.…Make sure it's nice and clean.…